Rome in a Half Day with Electric Bikes

 A: E-bikes do not come in youth or child sizes as they are motorized.
-Anyone riding the bikes must be 5 foot 2 inches (160cm) minimum.
-If your child is below 18 and above 5 foot 2 inches in height, you can purchase a "student (18 - 25)" ticket for them.
+Anyone riding the bikes must be 5' 2" (160cm) minimum.
+If your kids are tall enough and want to join, please buy an adult ticket.

-Q: I am a bit overweight.
-Is there a max weight limit?
+Q: Is there a max weight limit for the e-bikes?

-A: We do not recommend this e-bike tour for anyone who weighs more than 250 lbs or for those with poor balance.
-The tour stays mostly on side streets with low traffic, but we only recommend it to people who feel very comfortable on a bike.
+A: We do not recommend this e-bike tour for those above 250 lbs or have poor balance.
+The tour stays mostly on side streets with low traffic.
+However, we designed the experience for people who feel very comfortable on a bike.

 Q: Do we go inside the Pantheon?